Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Experiment

-\textbf{Failure Analysis}: Analyzing execution errors is considerably more challenging than diagnosing planning errors, as reflected by consistently lower scores — execution error scores typically range from 10–20, whereas planning error scores fall between 40–60, shown in Table \ref{tab:afford_fail}.
-Execution-level failures often require fine-grained distinctions, such as differentiating positional errors from rotational ones (e.g., the correct location but an incorrect gripper angle), which demand expert-level embodied understanding.
-Even human performance remains relatively low in such cases — 47.30 compared to 80.67 in planning error — highlighting the intrinsic difficulty of this task.
-These findings suggest that enhancing fine-grained perceptual capabilities is essential for improving models’ performance in execution-level error diagnosis.
+\textbf{Failure Analysis}: As reported in Table~\ref{tab:afford_fail_right}, analyzing execution errors proves harder than diagnosing planning errors, with scores consistently lower on the former: even the best score reaches only $43.71$ on execution-error diagnosis (RoboBrain-2.5-4B, an embodied-finetuned model) while most models fall between $15$ and $27$, whereas planning-error diagnosis reaches $80.74$ (Gemini-3.1-Pro); the human upper bound exhibits the same asymmetry ($47.30$ versus $80.67$).
+Execution-level failures often require fine-grained distinctions—such as separating position errors from rotation errors (correct position but wrong gripper angle)—which demand expert-level embodied knowledge.
+This suggests that fine-grained perception is crucial for improving error diagnosis.